The Challenges of Implementing Two-Factor Authentication in Industrial Environments

 Aligning with NIST, CMMC, and NIS2 Standards

 Implementing 2FA not only enhances security but also helps meet compliance requirements like NIST 800-171, CMMC, and NIS2.
-These standards emphasize the importance of robust access controls, and 2FA is a critical component of achieving compliance.
+These standards require strong access controls, and 2FA directly satisfies those requirements.

 Documenting Security Controls